mkaram007/passeg/README.md

 May 19 08:20:20 ubuntu-bionic python3[12853]:  * Debugger is active!
 May 19 08:20:20 ubuntu-bionic python3[12853]:  * Debugger PIN: 272-630-519

 ```

-## Now open the browser and enter the following URL (If passeg has been installed on your local machine):
-  localhost:8000
-  You should get a "Method Not Allowed" Message, don't worry that means it's working correctly
+# Now passeg should be working

 # To test the requests:
    Considering testing on a vm with IP address 165.227.235.228